NamesJoeyWheeler/PearsonDL/README.md

 # PearsonDL

-A Python script that downloads books from the Pearson website in image format.
+A Python script that downloads books from the Pearson website in (multiple) PNG files and/or a single PDF file.

 # Disclaimer